atelierspierrot/atelierspierrot/USAGE.md

 MUST be usable "as is" as long as its own dependencies are embedded.

 To construct such packages, we ALWAYS use [Composer](http://getcomposer.org/) as a distributor and dependencies installer and auto-loader.
-Each package MAY contains a `composer.json` manifest file at its root directory to define its name and dependencies constraints.
-It such a file is present, reading it MUST be sufficient to let you know what it does and on which other packages it depends.
+Each package MAY contain a `composer.json` manifest file at its root directory to define its name and dependencies constraints.
+If such file is present, reading it MUST be sufficient to let you know what it does and on which other packages it depends.

 You can *use* a package in your work in many ways, but the *best practice* is ALWAYS to install it via *Composer* directly.